 In mothers, breastfeeding can reduce the risk of ovarian and breast cancer.

-Breastfeeding can also help fight many global health disparities, such as noncommunicable diseases, which account for 87 percent of premature deaths in developing countries, notes the World Health Organization.
-Moreover, a 2016 study found that breastfeeding could reduce life-threatening respiratory infections, diarrhea, and malnutrition from diluted formula.
+Breastfeeding can also help fight many global health disparities, such as noncommunicable diseases, which account for of premature deaths in developing countries, notes the World Health Organization.
+Moreover, a found that breastfeeding could reduce life-threatening respiratory infections, diarrhea, and malnutrition from diluted formula.

 But all of these benefits have to be weighed in the context of mental, financial, and career health.
 Some people choose to formula-feed based on things like milk supply issues, which cause them to make less milk than their baby needs to thrive and grow.